aforward9600/pokemonpalette/README.md

 - Trapping moves nerfed big time to prevent the new AI from cheesing them:
   - switching out of a trapping move ends it immediately and wastes its user's turn
   - trapping moves have reduced priority like Counter
-- Multi-hit moves like double kick and fury attack now calculate damage and critical hits for each attack
 - Trainer ai routine #1 (recognition of stats, hp, and conditions) has been modified
   - using a move with a dream eater effect is heavily discouraged against non-sleeping opponents
   - using a move with a dream eater effect is slightly encouraged against a sleeping opponent